Krylov complexity and Wightman power spectrum with positive chemical potential in Schr\"odinger field theory: Krylov complexity of the Schr odinger field theory with non-positive chemical potential

 where $n_{B}(\omega)=1/(e^{\beta\omega}-1)$ is the Bose–Einstein distribution and $n_{F}(\omega)=1/(e^{\beta\omega}+1)$ is the Fermi–Dirac distribution \cite{Kapusta:2007xjq}.
 For the Bose-Einstein distribution, the chemical potential can only be less than zero.
 For the Fermi-Dirac distribution, the chemical potential can be positive, negative, or zero.

-The Krylov complexity of the Schr\"odinger field theory with non-positive chemical potential was studied in Ref. \cite{He:2024hkw}.
-The authors find that for non-positive chemical potentials, whether it is a bosonic field or a fermionic field, the Lanczos coefficients always exhibit a linear behavior without staggering and can always be approximately by
+The Krylov complexity of the Schr\"odinger field theory with non-positive chemical potential was studied in Ref.~\cite{He:2024hkw}.
+It was found that for non-positive chemical potentials, for both bosonic and fermionic fields, the Lanczos coefficients exhibit a linear behavior without staggering and can be {approximated} by

-The corresponding Krylov complexity tends to grow exponentially, with the exponential growth rate $\lambda_K \ll 2\pi\beta$.
-Moreover, regardless of the values of the chemical potential or whether it is a bosonic/fermionic field, the complexities have similar behaviors.
-In this paper we will explain why the complexities exhibit similar behavior with negative chemical potential.
+{The corresponding Krylov complexity exhibits an asymptotic \emph{quadratic} growth at late times.} {This behavior should be understood as a consequence of the simultaneous large-$n$ scalings of $a_n$ and $b_n$ (rather than of $b_n$ alone): in the effective $SL(2,\mathbb{R})$ description, the special relation $\gamma^{2}=4\alpha^{2}$ leads to a degenerate limit in which the exponential-growth channel disappears and the late-time growth becomes quadratic.} Moreover, across different values of the chemical potential and for both bosonic and fermionic fields, the complexities show very similar behavior.
+In this paper, we explain why the complexity exhibits this similar behavior for negative chemical potential. {The theoretical support of this statement can be traced to: (i) the $SL(2,\mathbb{R})$ asymptotic analysis in Sec.~\ref{sec3} based on the large-$n$ slopes of the Lanczos coefficients (see around Eqs.~\eqref{2.18}--\eqref{2.19} and the condition $\gamma^{2}=4\alpha^{2}$), and (ii) the explicit example of a single-sided exponentially decaying spectrum in Sec.~\ref{sec4} (\emph{the first subsection, ``The single-sided exponentially decaying Wightman power spectrum''}), which yields $K(t)\propto t^{2}$.}